anyhive/anyhive/README.md

 ## 💡 Vision

-We believe founders, startups, and businesses should focus on product, not payments.
+We believe founders, startups, and businesses should focus on product, not payments and tax compliance.

 Moneta Kit will become the global abstraction layer for payments and compliance — PSP‑agnostic, tax‑aware, and programmable — so teams can ship, scale, and switch providers without fear.
+Think **Stripe-like developer experience**, but available for every country’s PSP and tax system.

 ## 🚀 Why Moneta?